mourya96/mourya96/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on Discord bot that fetches and updates the manga latest chapters users follow.
-Also a personal website using Nuxt.JS and Vue.JS frameworks
+- 🔭 I'm a Data Science Student working with machine learning and deep learning models
-- 🌱 I’m currently learning Rust to develop efficient programs.
+- 🌱 I’m currently learning JAX and Hugging Face.
-- 📫 How to reach me: email me to [mouryanagesh96@gmail.com](mouryanagesh96@gmail.com)
+- 📫 Reach me through email by emailing to [mouryanagesh96@gmail.com](mouryanagesh96@gmail.com)